 Case Study: Skills Gap

-The skills gap is widening.
+The skills gap is widening according to documentation.
 Over the next decade, nearly 3 1⁄2 million manufacturing jobs will likely be needed and 2 million are expected to go unfilled due to the skills gap.
 Developing talent is essential.
 Adding to the complexity is finding workers with the skills required to meet today’s advanced manufacturing requirements.

 Our client, a mid-sized precision manufacturer who makes components in the aerospace industry, was having difficulty finding, hiring, training and retaining qualified machinists to work in their manufacturing facility.
 This facility has complex tools and machines which require extensive knowledge to be able to be operated effectively.